craftingcity/RollHighOrDie/Core RHoD/Character Rules/Surviving.md

 When a day passes, you will gain or lose conditions based on the amount of Food you've eaten;

 - If you eat a Full Ration, you Chemically Resolve any number of stacks of 'Hungry' or 'Starving' [[Condition]] you have.
-- If you eat a Half Ration, you gain a stack of the 'Hungry' [[Condition]], and you Chemically Resolve any number of stacks of the 'Starving' [[Condition]] you have.
+- If you eat a Half Ration, you gain a stack of the 'Hungry' [[Condition]], and you Naturally Resolve any number of stacks of the 'Starving' [[Condition]] you have.
 - If you eat no Ration, you gain a stack of the 'Starving' [[Condition]].

 ## Water